How To Set Up Tracking in Google Ad Grants

-2 min read ✭ This post will teach you how to set up a Google Analytics account to better understand your website and target audience.
+2 min to read ✭ This post will teach you how to set up a Google Analytics account to better understand your website and target audience.

 Google Analytics is a free web analytics tool offered by Google that enables you to better understand your website and your website visitors.